Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Feed-Forward Neural Network (FFNN)**: A neural network transforms the processed vector. **Feedforward Network**,  connections between nodes **do not form cycles**, **information** only moves in one direction, **forward**.
 - **Fine-Tuning**: A technique in which some layers of a pre-trained model are "unlocked" and retrained on a new specific dataset.
 - **Fisher Information**: Fisher Information tells you how "sensitive" the probability of your data is to small changes in these parameters.
 - **Flattening**: Transforming the convolutional output into a vector for the dense layer.
+- **Flat regions**: Areas where gradient is zero, stopping optimization
 - **Forward Propagation**: The process by which data passes through the **neural network**, from input to output.

 - **Fully Connected Layer**: Also known as the **Dense Layer**; the final layer for classification using **Softmax**.
 The **final layers** of a CNN that perform classification.